• As with Vista, Windows 7 will not run most adjustment utilities without some help.

 Read more…

-• Unfortunately there’s no easy way to break this but the simple fact is that, at present, there are no reset utilities available that will work on a Mac or Unix/Linux/*nix operating system.
+• Unfortunately there’s no easy way to break this but the simple fact is that, at present, there are no reset utilities available that will work on Mac or Unix/Linux/*nix operating system.

 Read more…

-• Epson Adjustment Utilities are notoriously complicated and about as user friendly as the small print for a pre-nup’.
+Epson Adjustment Utilities are notoriously complicated and about as user friendly as the small print for a pre-nup’.
 Well, let’s be honest they are not intended to be used by untrained end-users but some of the instructions provided with these things have left a LOT to be desired.

 Until now!